basm92/aerc/grading_2025.md

 7. The student conducted the research in an independent and self-responsible way (process).

 The research was conducted in an independent and responsible way.

+7.5

+## Victoria

+1. The student describes/motivates the aim of the research, the main research question and connects this to societal challenges (societal relevance).

+The abstract and introduction are addressing societal relevance in a very clear and effective way.
+The main research question is also explained, and it is explained why we should want to investigate the case of football fields specifically.

+2. The student describes the contribution to the existing literature (scientific relevance).

+Extensive and relevant literature is cited throughout the literature review, and literature is cited in support of the most relevant arguments specific to this study.

+3. The student motivates and explains the research approach (methodology)

+The method and research approach are explained, but the section is very extensive and, while arguing for some of the non-linear specifications, it seems rather ad-hoc to do this on the basis of empirical data.
+For illustration, a plot could have been added, depicting potentially a quadratic relationship.
+It is also incongruent to have the cross-sectional approach to feature a quadratic term whereas the panel data model is linear.
+The asymmetric equations aren't specified in the paper.

+4. The student applies the research approach in an appropriate and correct way; if applicable,  insights and theories of the dedicated minor are incorporated in the research (approach).

+The approach is applied correctly, but the findings are presented in an unconventional way.
+Some results which are presented as robustness check should have been the default options.
+But overall a large array of results are explored, analyzed, compared and interpreted.

+5. The student interprets research findings in the light of societal and scientific relevance (interpretation).

+The findings are compared and contrasted extensively to previous literature.

+6. The student presents the research in an appropriate and structured way (written presentation).

+The research was presented in an appropriate and structured way, although section 4 has a slightly too complicated structure.

+7. The student conducted the research in an independent and self-responsible way (process).

+The research was conducted in an independent and responsible way.

+7.5

+## Huiyu

+1. The student describes/motivates the aim of the research, the main research question and connects this to societal challenges (societal relevance).

+The introduction does a good job in explaining the research questions, and arguing why it's societally relevant: it mentions a number of studies investigating the influence of air pollution on all sorts of outcomes.

+2. The student describes the contribution to the existing literature (scientific relevance).

+The literature review is a little bit scarce and the studies does not illustrate where the gap in the literature is that this study aims to fill.

+3. The student motivates and explains the research approach (methodology)

+The method section takes up much space to argue that the sample should essentially be split.
+But it does not give arguments as to why the sample should actually be split.
+The reasoning in section 4 - that homoskedasticity is violated - does not imply a need for segmented regression.

+4. The student applies the research approach in an appropriate and correct way; if applicable,  insights and theories of the dedicated minor are incorporated in the research (approach).

+The approach is execute in a more or less appropriate way, but various questions remain: for example, the tables report iid standard errors whereas the notes say they are robust.
+Coefficient estimates are also wildly different for different subsamples, and it is not explained why.
+Some diagnostics central to IV analyses are also not shown.

+5. The student interprets research findings in the light of societal and scientific relevance (interpretation).

+The findings are interpreted, but are not actively contrasted with the established literature, nor do they focus much on policy recommendations.

+6. The student presents the research in an appropriate and structured way (written presentation).

+The paper is structured in an appropriate way.

+7. The student conducted the research in an independent and self-responsible way (process).

+The research was conducted in an independent and responsible way.

+7

+##

+1. The student describes/motivates the aim of the research, the main research question and connects this to societal challenges (societal relevance).

+2. The student describes the contribution to the existing literature (scientific relevance).

+3. The student motivates and explains the research approach (methodology)

+4. The student applies the research approach in an appropriate and correct way; if applicable,  insights and theories of the dedicated minor are incorporated in the research (approach).

+5. The student interprets research findings in the light of societal and scientific relevance (interpretation).

+6. The student presents the research in an appropriate and structured way (written presentation).

+7. The student conducted the research in an independent and self-responsible way (process).

+1. The student describes/motivates the aim of the research, the main research question and connects this to societal challenges (societal relevance).

+2. The student describes the contribution to the existing literature (scientific relevance).

+3. The student motivates and explains the research approach (methodology)

+4. The student applies the research approach in an appropriate and correct way; if applicable,  insights and theories of the dedicated minor are incorporated in the research (approach).

+5. The student interprets research findings in the light of societal and scientific relevance (interpretation).

+6. The student presents the research in an appropriate and structured way (written presentation).

+7. The student conducted the research in an independent and self-responsible way (process).